 It can be a challenge for doctors to diagnose multiple sclerosis (MS).
 There’s no single test that can prove you have it.
 And many conditions have symptoms that seem like those of MS.

 A neurologist -- a doctor who specializes in treating the disease -- should be able to help.
 They’ll ask how you’re feeling and help you figure out if your symptoms mean you have MS or another problem.

 What Do Doctors Look For?

-- Find damage to at least two areas of your central nervous system (your brain, spinal cord, and optic nerves)
+- Find damage to at least two spots on your brain

 - Prove the damage happened at different points in time